Flufive/LinkedListUtils/Documentation.md

 ```

 ### Parameters
--head: The head node of the linked list to be split.
+- head: The head node of the linked list to be split.

 ### Type Parameters
 - T: The type of values stored in the linked list.